Is Specialist Maths Worth It? 7 Steps to Master Maths

 Sticking to your study calendar, even as the term hits its busiest points, is so important.
 Be it a calendar in your study/room, reminders in your phone or your homework diary, plan your term out!

-Step 5: Speaking of Time-Management
+Step 5: Don’t Forget About Time-Management

 Resist the urge to check your phone every couple of minutes.